tortymctortface/BoneData--ML-with-SVMs/Sklearn/SVM/README.md

 #### Output of test.py

-This will print to console the predicted labels, followed by the actaul labels, followed by the percentage of labels correctly guessed.
+This will print to console the predicted labels, followed by the actaul labels, followed by the percentage of labels correctly guessed. _Note_ I removed my homemade accuracy function as it wasn't as accurate as I hoped.
+It still exists in KNN and DTC pending tests.

 #### Results from test.py